viritin/vwscdn/README.md

 Directory integration
 ---

-The Maven plugin supports searching and installing Vaadin add-ons from the Directory. to search for add-ons use the following:
+The Maven plugin supports searching and installing Vaadin add-ons from the Directory.
+To search for add-ons use the following:

      mvn vwscdn:dir -Dsearch=[search term]